bokkypoobah/AigangPresaleContractAudit/audit/README.md

 ## Scope

 This audit is into the technical aspects of the crowdsale contracts.
-The primary aim of this audit is to ensure that funds contributed to these contracts are not easily attacked or stolen by third parties.
+The primary aim of this audit is to ensure that funds contributed to these contracts is not easily attacked or stolen by third parties.
 The secondary aim of this audit is that ensure the coded algorithms work as expected.
 This audit does not guarantee that that the code is bugfree, but intends to highlight any areas of weaknesses.

 <br />